-Do I Need A Transformer for Safe Outdoor Lighting?
+Do I Need A Transformer For Outdoor Lighting?

 To answer this question, we would need some additional information.
 If you are looking to install a low voltage or 12-volt landscape lighting, then the answer is yes.
 We have come across many 120-volt landscape lighting systems in our years in business.
 Most of them are old and a little dangerous.
 Let me explain, just about every system we have looked at has had water in the electrical boxes that hold the fixture.
 I don’t know about you, but whenever I see 120-volt electric wires in the water it makes me leery.
 These older systems are usually controlled by a yellow dial timer in your basement or garage.
 These systems are not adjustable as the wires are in rigid pipes below the ground so you cannot move the fixtures very easily.
 The only thing Mike’s Landscape Lighting will do with those systems is to disconnect the power from the source, remove the fixtures, and install a new low voltage landscape lighting system.

 Now we can talk about transformers!
 (No… we don’t mean Optimus Prime. 😉) Transformers reduce the power coming into the transformer (usually 120-volt) down to a desired lower voltage (usually 12-volt).
 Our transformers perform a 10 to 1 reduction of power.
 What are the benefits of using a transformer to reduce the power to 12-volt for outdoor lighting?
 First and foremost, it is a safer and lower voltage to run in your yard to the landscape lighting.
 Second, a 12-volt landscape lighting system is more flexible for moving and adding fixtures in the future.
 Third, it is easier to install with little or no damage to your yard to bury wires and set fixtures.